Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Improved solutions with combined approaches

 \section{Improved solutions with combined approaches}

-The differing advantages and disadvantages of solutions obtained by the RC and GPMOb approaches motivated a study of whether one approach can be used to improve upon a solution obtained by the other and vice versa.
+The differing advantages and disadvantages of solutions obtained by the RC and GPMOb approaches motivated a study of whether one approach can be used to improve upon a solution obtained by the other.
 In this section, we present the results of this study.
 In Sec.~\ref{sec:rc-gpmob}, it is shown that applying the GPMOb algorithm to a solution first obtained with the RC approach can both improve field accuracy and reduce the number of magnets in the solution.
-Then, in Sec.~\ref{sec:gpmob-rc-gpmob}, we show that applying the RC algorithm to a GPMOb solution, and then fine-tuning that solution with another round of GPMOb, can produce a solution that maintains the low magnet count of the initial GPMOb solution while exhibiting substantially improved field accuracy.
+Then, in Sec.~\ref{sec:gpmob-rc-gpmob}, we show that applying the RC algorithm to a GPMOb solution, and then fine-tuning that solution with another round of GPMOb, can produce a solution that maintains the low magnet count of the initial GPMOb solution while exhibiting substantially lower objective function values.